 Thinkific vs Teachable: Transaction Fees

 Again, we’ve got to give the win to Thinkific for their advanced Free plan.
-Although the Freemium plan for Teachable gives you some basic features for each course, Thinkific just gives you more for each course in comparison to Teachable’s free plan.
+Although the Freemium plan (paid plan) for Teachable gives you some basic features for each course, Thinkific just gives you more for each course in comparison to Teachable’s free plan.

 Teachable vs Thinkific: Customer Support

-Customer support is important in the online course industry.
+Efficient customer support is important in the online course industry.
 A lot of LMS systems offer support for any course issues through online tutorials and support tickets, but both platforms have amazing customer support.
 Teachable offers live chat support so anytime you have an issue, you can get online and chat with a human being to get your problem resolved.

 Teachable vs Thinkific: Marketing and Sales

 Your course may be excellent and you may have a great knowledge base to start teaching, but marketing and sales capabilities will determine your course’s ultimate success.
 Both online course platforms offer several solutions for marketing and sell courses, such as: